On May 25, 2018, the European Union's General Data Protection Regulation (GDPR) went into effect.

 Though GDPR is European legislation, it applies to any organization that uses personal data from EU citizens, which probably includes you.
 For example, GDPR is why websites that use tracking cookies now display popups requiring users to consent before continuing.

-Even if you don’t knowingly collect personal data on your WordPress site, GDPR still applies if you use tracking cookies or embed third-party content.
+Even if you don’t knowingly collect personal data on your WordPress site, GDPR still applies if you use tracking cookies, a tracking plugin, or embed third-party content.
 Often, third-party services like Twitter, YouTube, and Google use embedded content on pages outside their domains to users to acquire information about users.
 This falls under personal data collection, and any website embedding such content must follow GDPR rules.

 Ensuring GDPR compliance for your WordPress site is a necessary process that requires you to audit every part of your website, including your WordPress theme.
 Since your theme creates the interface that visitors use to interact with your site, you need the proper elements available to let users consent to third-party cookies.